mzbac/mlx-lora/README.md

 ## Training the Model

-To train the model, you'll need to use the lora.py script with the appropriate command-line arguments.
-Here's an example of how to do this:
+You can customize the lora.py script as per your requirements.
+To run the script, use:

 ```
-python lora.py --model <path_to_model> \
+python lora.py
-               --train \
-               --iters 600
 ```

+<<<<<<< Updated upstream
 In the above command, replace <path_to_your_model> with the path to the model you want to train.

 For instance, if you want to train the hf model directly, you would use: